georgjz/georgjz.github.io/_drafts/wyvern/2022-06-16-wyvern-03-DRAFT.md

 \end{alignat*}
 $$

 The observant reader will once again notice that whitespace is handled rather nonchalantly here.
-At this stage I'm interested in a rather rough outline.
+At this stage, I'm interested in a rather rough outline.
 But we've actually defined enough of Wyvern's grammar that we can start refining it.

 ## Conclusion